lfranzen/spatial-lung-fibrosis/README.md

 ## Contact

-For questions related to the Visium data and related code, please contact Lovisa Franzén (lovisa.franzen@scilifelab.se)
+For questions related to this repo and its content, please contact Lovisa Franzén (lovisa.franzen@scilifelab.se)